akshmakov/gantera/_world/lore-Ancient.md

 # Ganteran Tales from the Past

-## The Ancient and the Primal, Birth of the 5 Kingdoms
+## The Ancient and the Primal, Birth of the 5 Kingdoms, Fallen Knight to Risen Empire
 ### Origin: Ganteran Lore

 ### Lore from the forgotten era tells of the Ancient Ones...